City Guide for: South Lake Tahoe, Nevada, United States

 Grover Hot Springs State Park

-Grover Hot Springs State Park offers a relaxing and rejuvenating experience with its natural hot springs pools.
-Enjoy soaking in the mineral-rich waters, surrounded by beautiful mountain scenery.
-The park also offers hiking trails and camping.
+Grover Hot Springs State Park offers a relaxing escape with its natural hot springs pools.
+Enjoy a soak in the mineral-rich waters, surrounded by the scenic beauty of the Sierra Nevada mountains.
+The park also offers hiking trails and camping facilities.

 Travel Time